Build Buf images – Overview

 }

-This table shows which files, messages, and extensions would be included for various types from foo.proto
+This table shows which files, messages, and extensions are included for various types from foo.proto

 and bar.proto